 THE EL-ARAJ GALILEE FIELD SCHOOL

 In conjunction with the el-Araj excavation, the El-Araj Galilee Field School is intended to enhance the volunteer’s excavation experience.
 Through the academic curriculum you will be introduced to the historical, cultural and physical settings of Roman Galilee, and how these components inform our knowledge of Jewish life in the Galilee.
 The aim is to better understand Second Temple Jewish history and its Galilean setting, which plays such a central role in our reading of the New Testament Gospels.
 Full and partial day field trips to significant historical sites will provide a wider context for our excavation efforts at el-Araj and our search for Bethsaida-Julias.
 Scheduled lectures by experts in the fields of archaeology, history and religious culture will strengthen our understanding of the people who lived in first-century Galilee.
-In addition to the academic content, the field school will facilitate extra-curricular activities such as designated swimming opportunities in the Jordan River and designated evening bus transfers into Tiberias.
+In addition to the academic content, the field school will facilitate extra-curricular activities such as designated swimming opportunities in the Jordan River and designated evening bus transfers into modern Tiberias.
 The El-Araj Galilee Field School is committed to enriching your experience while a participant at the el-Araj excavation.

 |What is the difference between Session 1 and Session 2|